woodrush/TeXReport/README.md

 - Make TeX tables simply from CSV
 - Make graphs simply with Octave (Octave installation required)
 - Simple BibTeX integrity (now in development)
+- Automatically replaces Japanese punctuations "、。" to commas and periods "，．"

 How to use